dev-protocol/protocol/docs/WHITEPAPER.md

 The Market Contract's `createProperty()` function creates a new Property Contract.

-The function takes the information required to authenticate the owner as an argument.
-In most cases, this information the property URL and a read-only token.

-After someone is recognized as a Internet asset owner, an ERC-20 compliant Property Contract is created with fixed variables `totalSupply` and `decimals`.
+To create a new Property Contract, it needs a property identity that expected ownership authentication.
+The owner of Property Contract is initially zero address, and the owner's authentication is performed asynchronously.

+The state where the owner's authentication has not completed is called _unauthorized_.

 **Note:** To make it easy for developers to register, and to make it easier to calculate the value, `totalSupply` and `decimals` must be fixed.

 The relationship between the Property Contract address and the Internet asset is mapped by a State Contract.

+### Authenticate Owner

+The Market Contract's `authentication()` function authenticate owner and set owner address the Property Contract.

+The balance held by the zero address in the Property Contract is transfer to the authorized account's address.

+The function takes the information required to authenticate the owner as an argument.
+In most cases, this information read-only token.

 ### Investing in Property